 The fellowship is designed to provide a rich clinical training experience in state-of-the-art Neonatal Intensive Care Units at the UCLA Mattel Children's Hospital as well as the UCLA Santa Monica Medical Center located near the Pacific Ocean on LA's popular West Side.
-Clinical programs of excellence include Cardiothoracic Surgery, Pediatric Surgery, Neurosurgery, Head and whole-body cooling, ECMO, and Maternal-fetal medicine.
+Clinical programs of excellence include Cardiothoracic Surgery, Pediatric Surgery, Neurosurgery and various sub-specialties, whole-body cooling, ECMO, and Maternal-fetal medicine.
 Trainees work closely with faculty and trainee consultants representing all Pediatric subspecialties available 24 hours at both NICU sites.

-Abundant opportunities exist for pursuit of scholarly activities throughout the UCLA campus including basic science and clinical and translational sciences through the UCLA Clinical and Translational Institute (CTSI).
+Abundant opportunities exist for the pursuit of scholarly activities throughout the UCLA campus including basic science and clinical and translational sciences through the UCLA Clinical and Translational Institute (CTSI) (https://ctsi.ucla.edu), Children’s Discovery and Innovation Institute (https://www.uclahealth.org/mattel/cdi/), and STAR Program (https://medschool.ucla.edu/star).
 Potential mentors are identified based on trainee interests as well as mentors with strong track records of success.
-Individuals interested in clinical and translational research or career goals of becoming clinician educators are encouraged to enroll in available Masters programs through the CTSI.
+Individuals interested in clinical and translational research or career goals of becoming clinician educators are encouraged to enroll in advanced degree programs through the CTSI and STAR Program.

-Lastly, numerous educational opportunities exist within a highly structured educational program that includes weekly conferences encompassing relevant topics in Neonatology as well as a Pediatric Fellows Core Curriculum to ensure a smooth transition from trainee to faculty/attending.
+Lastly, numerous educational opportunities exist within a highly structured educational program that includes weekly conferences encompassing relevant topics in Neonatology as well as a Pediatric Fellows College to ensure a smooth transition from trainee to faculty/attending.

-Thank you for your interest in our program.
-We recognize that every individual must make important choices between academic and clinical paths as appropriate for his/her professional and family goals.
-We are proud to become a part of your training and hope that your positive experiences at UCLA will set the stage for a successful launch of your career!
+Thank you for your interest in our program!
+We recognize that every individual must make important choices between academic and clinical paths as appropriate for his/her professional and personal goals.
+We believe our fellowship program sets the stage for a successful career in neonatology.
+We look forward to meeting you and sharing more about our program!